mu-opensource/Morpx-docs-en/MoonBot/MoonBot_App/MoonBot_ControllerRemoteUpdateGuide.md

-MoonBot Kit Remote Control Firmware Upgrade Instruction
+MoonBot Kit APP Firmware Upgrade Guide
 ===============================

 Programming with MoonBot Kit APP requires burning the specified firmware in the master control.